Educating, Counseling and Healing With Nature, subsidized courses, degrees and career training online,

 The Harvard Socio-biologist E.O.
 Wilson states that the basis of “biophilia” is, “ the innately emotional affiliation of human beings to other living organisms.
 Innate means hereditary and hence part of ultimate human nature” (Wilson, 1993, p.31).

 Affinities, and natural sensory attraction energy bonds, are what hold our bodies together.
 Molecularly, these bonds and communication systems are attracted to self-organize and self-regulate in a sustainable way.
 As living beings, we are attracted to foods that sustain us organically.
 These nutrients transform into molecularly supportive attraction bonds that therefore sustain our bodies, nervous and sensory systems, etc. Our natural sensory system is that which communicates with the natural world in and around us.
 We breathe because our body is attracted to be in a life-sustaining interrelationship with the atmosphere and biosphere.
 There is a mutually beneficial and in-common relationship established in this process, which therefore benefits plants and the whole of Nature.
 Our sense of hunger and thirst signals our need for nourishment and water.
 Our sense of excretion signals our need to dispose of bodily waste.
 Knowing how to relate with Nature is not something we learned abstractly from a book.
 We were naturally born with this self-sustaining and self-regulating organic sensory communication system in all Nature.
 In order to be a part of something, there must be a communication system for such a relationship.
 This is the very root of ecology.
 Our natural sensory system is this heriditary and essential life-giving interface, self-regulating, and communication relationship with Nature.
 Through this natural sensory system, we are perceptually and cognitively aware of our belonging with the greater natural community and all that which we share in-common with Nature.
 We know this through empirical self-evidence.
 John A. Livingston states that a sense of community is essentially “an awareness of simultaneous belonging to both a society and a place” (Livingston, 1996, p.132).
-Livingston’s use of the word “place” is inclusive of natural landscape and ecological relationship.
+Livingston’s use of the word “place” is inclusive of natural landscape and ecological relationship.“It is possible for the individual human being to retrieve the natural awareness of belonging to something infinitely broader and richer than the narrow enclosure of our belief systems, to rediscover (it was there all the time) a self that freely and joyfully identifies with myriad nonhuman existences” (Livingston, 1996, p.139).

-“In the mental and spiritual realm, the counterpart of technology is culture, which modifies and even supersedes human nature in the same way technology modifies physical nature.
-In thus mastering nature with technology, and mastering human nature with culture, we distinguish ourselves from the rest of life, establishing a separate human realm” (Eisenstein, 2007; p.6).
+SEPARATION FROM BELONGING“In the mental and spiritual realm, the counterpart of technology is culture, which modifies and even supersedes human nature in the same way technology modifies physical nature.
+In thus mastering nature with technology, and mastering human nature with culture, we distinguish ourselves from the rest of life, establishing a separate human realm” (Eisenstein, 2007; p.6).Throughout human civilization’s global existence with this Earth, the most destructive premise and issue in human thinking, lifestyle, and economic practices, is the belief that human beings are separate from and thus dominant over the natural world that supports them.
+This relegates nature to slavery.

-This dominion over nature mentality provides the ambition for humans to think they have the right to guide, manage and control nature, for their benefit alone.
+“Whether we believe that our dominion derives from God or from our own ambition, there is little doubt that the way we currently relate to the environment is wildly inappropriate” (Gore, 1993, p.
+238).This dominion over nature mentality provides the ambition for humans to think they have the right to guide, manage and control nature, for their benefit alone.
 Through such thinking and dominance management, we psychologically separate and devalue our natural or inherent affinities and belonging with all things in Nature.
 This creates a conflict between our natural born relationship with Nature, or what Chellis Glendinning calls our “primal matrix” (Glendinning, 1994, p.5), and our abstracted thought motivated and disconnected behaviors.
 Such actions, behaviors, and conflicts can establish unnecessary stresses and anxieties.
 When such cognitive abstraction contributes to separation from and denial of our inborn Nature, it can create suspicion, denial, and value narrowing of such inherent Nature in others.
 Distrust of other people, prejudices, and separation on social and cultural levels can then be easily established in ones thinking.
 Natural system connections that could be held in-common, and could be helpful in conflict resolution, are now an abstracted story or Nature-disconnected belief in-which each person or persons now have increasingly distorted perspectives, where each may now believe they are the correct belief system.
 Mutual reverence among one another, wholeness, and well-being through ecological belonging in communion, is thus short-cut.
 Western Civilization has been a proving ground for such prejudicial, bigoted, and discriminatory patterns.
 Slavery of Native Americans and African peoples in the United States are among countless examples.

-In Stillness, we can touch Peace.
+RECONNECTIONIn Stillness, we can touch Peace.

 In Openness, we can befriend.

-In order to address the issues raised in the article above, The Applied
+(Lesson from female Hummingbird--Dan Shelton, Aug.
+1997)In order to address the issues raised in the article above, The Applied

 Ecopsychology and Integrated Ecology Education Outreach Department offers accredited coursework leading to Certification, Masters and Doctoral Degrees in Applied Ecopsychology and Integrated Ecology.